AdrienPoupa/docker-compose-nas/calibre/README.md

-# Calibre Content Server
+# Calibre Content Server & CalibreWeb

-The calibre Content server allows you to access your calibre libraries and read books directly in a browser on your favorite mobile phone or tablet device.
+The calibre Content server allows you to manage, import, convert and curate your ebook collection / calibre database.
+CalibreWeb is a browser ebook reader with very nice searching and user management capabilities.

+You could enable only CalibreWeb and use a it on an existing calibre library.
+To use Readarr, you'll need Calibre Content Server.

 ## Installation